 - 500 ml (2 cups + 1 tbsp) vegetable stock

 - Heat the olive oil in a large sauté pan.
 Add the shallot and garlic and cook on a medium-low heat until softened.

 - Add the mushrooms and cook for a further minute.

-- Stir in the risotto rice and immediately pour in the stock and vinegar (if using).
-Bring to a boil then reduce to a simmer for approximately 30 minutes or until all the liquid has been absorbed and the rice is cooked.
+- Stir in the risotto rice and vinegar.
+Immediately pour in a ladle of stock and bring to a boil then reduce to a simmer.
+Wait for the rice to absorb the liquid, before adding another ladle full.
+Repeat for approximately 30 minutes, until all the liquid has been absorbed and the rice is cooked.
 Add more hot water, if necessary.

 - Once cooked, stir in the nutritional yeast (if using), stir in a handful of chopped fresh parsley and season with salt and pepper.

 *White wine vinegar adds extra flavour but it still works well without it.

 **Nutritional yeast adds a cheesy flavour but again, still works well when left out.